ramonbnuezjr/mini_jarvis/README.md

 **Root Cause:**
 - Libraries were in `requirements.txt` but not installed in the virtual environment
-- Error messages from tools were being misinterpreted by Gemini
+- Error messages from tools were being misinterpreted by the LLM (historical - pre-migration)

 **Resolution:**
 - Verified packages were installed: `pip install wikipedia arxiv duckduckgo-search`